-- The center of rotation is the position of the tool in the working plane at the time the cycle is called 1 - After the cycle start, neither the indexable insert nor the spindle center must be moved into the center of rotation.
-Keep this in mind while describing the contour 2 - The described contour is not automatically extended by a set-up clearance.
-An extension of the contour must be programmed in the subprogram.
-At the beginning of the machining operation, the control positions the tool at rapid traverse in the tool axis direction to the contour starting point!
-Make sure that there is no material at the contour starting point!
+- The center of rotation is the position of the tool in the working plane at the time the cycle is called 1 - Once the cycle has started, do not move the indexable insert or the spindle center into the center of rotation.
+Keep this in mind while describing the contour!
+2 - The described contour is not automatically extended by a set-up clearance; you need to program it in the subprogram. - At the beginning of the machining operation, the control positions the tool at rapid traverse in the tool axis direction to the contour starting point (make sure that there is no material at the contour starting point)